Guinevere: Portrayals

-The earliest datable mention of Guinevere (as Guanhumara, with numerous spelling variations in the surviving manuscripts) is in Geoffrey's Historia, written c.
-1136.
-It relates that Guinevere, described as one of the great beauties of Britain, was descended from a noble Roman family on her mother's side and educated under Cador, Duke of Cornwall.
-Arthur leaves her as a regent in the care of his nephew Modredus (Mordred) when he crosses over to Europe to go to war with the Roman leader Lucius Tiberius.
-While her husband is absent, Guinevere is seduced by Modredus and marries him, and Modredus declares himself king and takes Arthur's throne.
+In Geoffrey's Historia, Arthur leaves her as a regent in the care of his nephew Modredus (Mordred) when he crosses over to Europe to go to war with the Roman leader Lucius Tiberius.
+While her husband is absent, Guinevere is seduced to betray Arthur and marry Mordredus ("in violation of her first marriage, had wickedly married him"), who declares himself king and takes Arthur's throne.
 Consequently, Arthur returns to Britain and fights Modredus at the fatal Battle of Camlann.
-The Roman de Brut (Geste des Bretons) makes Mordred’s love for Guinevere the very motive of his rebellion.
+Wace's chronicle Roman de Brut (Geste des Bretons) makes Mordred's love for Guinevere the very motive of his rebellion.
+In the later romance Alliterative Morte Arthure, Guinevere is a traitoress who secretly plots her husband's death while pretending to be his devoted and caring wife.

-Early texts tend to portray her inauspiciously or hardly at all.
-One of them is Culhwch and Olwen, in which she is mentioned as Arthur's wife Gwenhwyfar, but little more is said about her.
+Early texts tend to portray her barely or hardly at all.
+One of them is Culhwch and Olwen, in which she is mentioned as Arthur's wife Gwenhwyfar and listed among his most prized possessions, but little more is said about her.
 It can not be securely dated; one recent assessment of the language by linguist Simon Rodway places it in the second half of the 12th century.
 The works of Chrétien de Troyes were some of the first to elaborate on the character Guinevere beyond simply the wife of Arthur.
 This was likely due to Chrétien's audience at the time, the court of Marie, Countess of Champagne, which was composed of courtly ladies who played highly social roles.